 The answer is no, but only if you do it the right way.

-- Create a Redirect Plan – Once you understand which pages are receiving the most traffic and which pages are getting the most inbound links you can create a redirect plan.
-Properly redirecting your old pages to their new versions using 301 redirects is the key piece of your site migration from an SEO perspective.
-Using 301 redirects will safely pass any PageRank from old pages to new ones and will maintain your rankings and your traffic.
+- Create A Redirect Plan: Once you understand which pages are receiving the most traffic and the most inbound links, you can create a redirect plan.
+Properly redirecting old pages to their new versions using 301 redirects is a crucial piece of migration from an SEO perspective.
+Using 301 redirects safely passes any PageRank from old pages to new ones and will maintain your rankings and your traffic.
 If your pages are not 301 redirected correctly, your website will pay for it.

 Gatorworks is a website design and SEO company in Baton Rouge, Louisiana.
 If you’d like to redesign a website without losing your SEO momentum, we would love to talk with you about how we can help.
 Contact us here.